rwpalmer/DFPlay/ff.md

 "cut/copy/paste" and the ability to drag and drop folders, sessions, windows, and tabs should also be possible.

-Please recognize this as a "brainstorming concept" ... not something that is full thought out.

 Personally, I'd also like the ability to override tab names because the page name returned by many web sites is not meaningful.

+Please recognize all this as a "conceptual brainstorming exercise" ... not something that is fully thought out.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE1MzU4NjE0NSwyMTI1NzQzMzIwLDExND
-k4MjA0MDZdfQ==
+eyJoaXN0b3J5IjpbNzExNTUzMTA2LDIxMjU3NDMzMjAsMTE0OT
+gyMDQwNl19
 -->